 As a kid, I grew up a few blocks from the ghost town, but never got to go.
 Well, after my mom started dating Jim, I got to go 10 million times.
 Do you want to know how long it takes before a ghost town stops being fun?
 37 minutes.
 “There’s the jail again.
 And there’s the fake graveyard and the fake buildings.
 Some chickens.
 An old jar.
 A bent tin can.
 A midget cowboy.”

 Now, the other part of the title (midget) can be explained by telling you Jim’s height.
 He was approximately 5 foot.
 I’m 5’4 and I was a few inches taller than him.
 Although he wasn’t technically a midget (maybe a pygmy?), he had nubby fingers and toes.
 He liked to put a nubby finger in people’s faces as his way of letting them know he was boss.
 One time he got in my sister’s face (she was probably 13-14 at the time and taller than him).
 His entire demeanor was like he was going off on some other dude.
 He said to her, “What’re ya gonna do about it?” as if to say, “Ya gonna hit me?
 C’mon.
 We can do this right here.”
 The reason he got in her face was because she told him not to hit my brother.
 She had a lot of nerve saying that to a tough dude like him.
-She’s lucky he didn’t whoop her ass and tell all his hombres about it down at the O.K.
+She’s lucky he didn’t tan her hide and tell all his hombres about it down at the O.K.
 Corral.
 “Bartender, a whiskey, please.”
 Bartender says, “You look like you seen trouble.”
 Jim says, “Sure did.
-13 year old girl tried to smart off to me cuz I hit her smart ass first grader brother.
+13 year old girl tried to smart off to me cuz I hit her smart aleck first grader brother.
 Got in her face.
 Asked her what she gone do ’bout it.
 Clocked her a good one.
 She knows not to mess with me from now on.”
 Bartender hands him his drink and says, “Boy, you sure is one tough mean son of a buck.
 You probably the toughest dude in these parts.”
 Jim takes a drink of his whiskey, some of it sticks to his disgusting mustache.
 He slams down his glass and says, “Ya damn right I am.”
 I should write movies.

 I should clarify that we never called him “Midget Cowboy.”
 We called him “Jim the Midget” (not to his face, only behind his back when we were trying to laugh the pain away).
 Anyway, here’s a nasty taste of what it was like living with a midget cowboy: